When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Tackling Hard Languages with Multilingual Language Models

 The transliteration approach provides a viable path for rendering large pretrained models like \mbert useful for all languages of the world.
-Indeed, transliterating both Uyghur and Sorani leads to matching or outperforming the performance of non-contextual strong baselines and deliver usable models.\draftnote{give some numbers or a delta in relative performance -ds}
+Indeed, as reported in Table~\ref{tab:translit}, transliterating both Uyghur and Sorani leads to matching or outperforming the performance of non-contextual strong baselines and deliver usable models (e.g. +12.5 POS accuracy in Uyghur).